Haverford College Codes

 Anticipated Change in Income During the Academic Year

-If your parents anticipate that their 2019 income will be significantly less (i.e. by 10% or more) than their 2017 income, they should request a 2019 Estimated Income Form from the Haverford Financial Aid Office.
-Please note that this same anticipated loss of income should also be reflected in the 2018 Expected Income and Benefits section of the Profile, with an explanation for the loss reported in the Profile’s Explanations/Special Circumstances section.
+If your parents anticipate that their 2019 income will be significantly less (i.e. by 10% or more) than their 2017 income, they may request a 2019 Estimated Income Form from the Haverford Financial Aid Office.

 After the CSS Profile is submitted, students will receive instructions from the College Board on how to submit tax returns and other supplementary forms using the Institutional Documentation Service (IDOC).
 No tax forms should be sent directly to Haverford.